lunianfu1986/unbannow/content/posts/step-by-step-guide-to-switching-your-steam-region-to-china-–-just-follow-the-instructions-updated-with-the-latest-method-for-2026.md

 ---
-title: Step-by-step guide to switching your Steam region to China – just follow the instructions.
-Updated with the latest method for 2026.
+title: Step-by-step guide to switching your Steam region to China 2026
 date: 2025-12-01T16:16:00.000+08:00
 excerpt: Step-by-step guide to switching your Steam region to China – just follow the instructions.
 Updated with the latest method for 2026
 coverImage: /uploads/store_home_share.png
 author: Admin
-category: Other
+category: FPS & Tactical Shooter
 game: steam
 type: Guide
 tags:
   - steam，steam support，change steam region
-readTime: "23677"
+readTime: ""
 seoTitle: Step-by-step guide to switching your Steam region to China – just follow the instructions.
 Updated with the latest method for 2026.
 seoDescription: Step-by-step guide to switching your Steam region to China –